tablelandnetwork/docs/docs/validator/api/README.md

 - `transactionHash` ⇒ Resultant onchain transaction hash corresponding to a table’s creation or a write query.
 - `tableId` ⇒ The unique identifier assigned to the created table upon the registry contract minting the table as an ERC721 token.
-- `chainId` ⇒ Blockchain or L2 solution on which transactions are being sent; available _chainId_ include the following:
+- `chainId` ⇒ Chain on which the table is created or mutations were sent to, which include the following:
   <ChainsList type={'all'} format={'list'} info={'chainId'} />